Skip to content

 Structured Responses

-If you'd like to associate a structured response with your prompt, you can use the response_format parameter and provide either a pydantic BaseModel class or a Score class from Potato Head.
-Score classes are primarily used for evaluation purposes when building Scouter LLM monitoring workflows.
+If you'd like to associate a structured response with your prompt, you can use the output_type parameter and provide either a pydantic BaseModel class or a Score class from Potato Head.
+Score classes are primarily used for evaluation purposes when building Scouter LLM evaluation workflows.
 This will allow the LLM to return a structured response that can be parsed into the specified format.

 from pydantic import BaseModel